 Once the assessee files his return of income, irrespective of whether it is filed within the due date or in pursuance to a notice requiring the assessee to file his return, the department can initiate scrutiny proceedings if it has reason to believe that income is escaping assessment, i.e. income is under stated of expenditure is over stated.
 Therefore, a notice is issued on the assessee asking him to attend the department’s office and produce additional documents if any required.
 A mere receipt of a notice does not indicate any crime; it simply indicates conducting of investigation to find out if any income has escaped assessment.
 Please understand that scrutiny is a tool used in an on-going assessment proceeding, so where the return per se is not filed, the question of issuing a notice does not arise.

 If your return of income has been made subject to scrutiny, there necessarily has to be a reason for it.
 For each year, there is a pre-determined criteria that is followed by the department for identifying scrutiny cases.
-For instance, one of the criteria for financial year 2013-14 was to select cases where an addition in excess of Rs 10 lacs has been made in any of the previous years and which has not been set aside.
-The list of criteria was previously not accessible by general public however as per the recent High Court order, this information has now been made public and anyone can view it.
+For instance, one of the criteria was to select cases where an addition in excess of Rs 10 lacs has been made in any of the previous years and which has not been set aside.
+The list of criteria is now been made public and anyone can view it.
 The department also uses a software specifically designed for this purpose which enables the officer to identify potential tax evasion cases.
 The output of this software is based on inputs like short term capital gains earned by the assessee, deductions claimed, advance tax paid, etc. The software is intelligent enough to correlate all the data and indicate if anything looks fishy.
 Apart from cases which are generated out of these pre-determined criteria, there are other instances also where a scrutiny investigation is initiated.

 There are lot of myths surrounding the topic of scrutiny.
 People make their own conclusions based on their personal experience.
 Some myths like filing returns online means higher chances of being subject to scrutiny or buying an expensive car will draw the attention of department are completely baseless.
 It is true that if you are declaring very low income as against an unreasonably high expenditure, it naturally indicates that the expenses are being funded through other sources of income that are not otherwise declared.
 But take example of a farmer who is filing return of income each year for say Rs 4,50,000 only and in one particular year he sells a large piece of land for which he declares a gain of Rs 2 crore.
 In this case, even if he buys 5 cars in the same financial year, there is a clear source of income for the expenses made and should proper disclosure be made it would be incorrect to assume that merely because cars are purchased, the case could be subject to scrutiny.